- 1 Golden Visa Programs

 Golden Visas Can Offer Accelerated Opportunities to Expatriate

 When a US citizen who is not a Dual-Citizen wants to expatriate from the United States, they need to obtain citizenship in another country first.
 It can be very difficult to obtain citizenship in a foreign country, which is why the Citizenship by Investment Programs (Golden Visas) was developed.
-The Golden Visa programs are a great opportunity for US Citizen expatriates to obtain foreign citizenship and a passport at an accelerated pace.
+The Golden Visa program is a great opportunity for US Citizen expatriates to obtain foreign citizenship and a passport at an accelerated pace.
 Different Golden Visa programs offer different opportunities, and it is important for the expatriate to evaluate the different programs before moving forward with expatriation.

 About Our International Tax Law Firm